Jmcgee01125/ObsidiaMC-Web-Console/config/README - settings guide.txt

 directory
 The directory where servers are located.
-Directories from root/C/whatever are recommended.
+Directories from root/C/whatever are recommended, but not required (relative to the cwd of the web console).